 - Distance-based or technology-based mental health interventions

 This two-year fellowship program trains future VA leaders for academic and research careers in a rapidly evolving health care arena by providing a firm foundation in mental health research, education, and clinical care.
-The fellowship offers four specialty tracks:
+It offers four specialty tracks:

 Health Services Research.
 Trains researchers who are well-versed in the issues of access, utilization, outcomes, and effectiveness of geriatric mental health disorders.